Strong law of large numbers and L log L condition for supercritical branching processes: Introduction and main results

-Our aim in this paper is to present a general Kesten-Stigum theorem which unifies and extends the literature.
-We want to relax uniformity in \eqref{UCsg} whilst keeping minimal moment conditions and proving strong convergence of the empirical measure.
-We also complement \cite{asmussen1976strong} by proving $L^1$ convergence.
-The proof relies on a family of martingales coming from martingale increments together with contraction properties of the first moment semigroup.
-It also involves martingale decomposition into an $L^1$ and an $L^2$ part coming from the subtle truncation argument of \cite{asmussen1976strong}. \\ Let us explain and motivate more the contraction which plays a key role in our estimates and leads to our assumption on the ergodic profile of the first moment semigroup.
-In the neutral case, the existence of a stationary regime for the type distribution is directly linked to the ergodicity of the Markov chain of a typical individual and the existence of a Lyapunov function $V$ for the associated Markov kernel \cite{bansaye2011limit, cloez2017limit}.
-More generally, different approaches have allowed to quantify the convergence of non conservative semigroups and to obtain quantitative convergence in (possibly weighted) total variation norm which relaxes the uniformity \cite{kontoyiannis2003spectral, kontoyiannis2012geometric, del2004feynman, del2002stability, del2023stability, bansaye2020ergodic,bansaye2022non,velleret2023exponential, champagnat2023general, champagnat2016exponential}.
-These works provide sufficient (and sometimes necessary) conditions on the semigroup so that for any $x\in \mathcal X$ and any $n\in \mathbb N$,
+Our aim in this paper is to present a general Kesten-Stigum theorem which help to unify the literature.
+We also want to cover new cases and models in continuous-time and space.
+In practice, we relax uniformity in \eqref{UCsg} whilst keeping minimal moment conditions and proving strong convergence of the empirical measure.
+The proof relies on a family of martingales originating from martingale increments, together with contraction properties of the first moment semigroup for weighted total variation norm.
+It also involves martingale decomposition into an $L^1$ and an $L^2$ part coming from the subtle truncation procedure of \cite{asmussen1976strong}. \\ Let us explain and motivate more the contraction which plays a key role in our estimates and leads to our assumption on the ergodic profile of the first moment semigroup.
+The existence of a stationary regime for the type distribution is directly linked to the ergodicity of the Markov chain of a typical individual and the existence of a Lyapunov function $V$ for the associated Markov kernel.
+We refer to \cite{bansaye2011limit} for the neutral case, where it is simpler, and more broadly to \cite {Nummelin, cloez2017limit}.
+More generally, different approaches have allowed to quantify the convergence of non conservative semigroups, and in particular to obtain geometric convergence in (possibly weighted) total variation norm \cite{kontoyiannis2003spectral, kontoyiannis2012geometric, del2004feynman, del2002stability, del2023stability, bansaye2022non,velleret2023exponential, champagnat2023general, champagnat2016exponential}.
+These works provide sufficient (and sometimes necessary) conditions on the semigroup $(S_n)_n$ so that for any $x\in \mathcal X$ and any $n\in \mathbb N$,